Introduction

 - Start putty and on the “Session” page of the “Putty Configuration Dialog” that appears, fill in the host name and user name for the final destination host.

-- Switch to the Connection –> Proxy page, select “Local” as the proxy type enter the following as the local proxy command: plink.exe intermediate.proxy.host -l username -agent -nc %host:%port\n
+- Switch to the Connection –> Proxy page, select “Local” as the

 - Save the session.

+Remember to replace “intermediate.proxy.host” with your intermediate hostname and “username” with your real username. “%host” and “%port” are variables that putty will feed to plink at connection time, so leave those as is.
 If all is working properly, when you log in using the new profile plink will handle the login to the intermediate system silently.
 Putty isn’t smart enough to prompt if the proxy command requires user input, so you’ll get a connection error if public key authentication on the intermediate host isn’t working.
 If you use password authentication on the final destination host you’ll be prompted for your password, or if you use pubkey authentication there as well you’ll land at a prompt with no fuss at all.